gmc-code/PC-app-development/docs/tkinter_apps/tk_inches_to_cm.rst

 Step 1: Create the Main Window
 -----------------------------------

- First, import the `tkinter` moduleand create the main application window using `tk.Tk()`.
+ First, import the `tkinter` module and create the main application window using `tk.Tk()`.
 Set the window title, size, and background color:

 .. code-block:: python